nikodemus/foolang/docs/syntax.md

 { |x y| x + y } value: 40 value: 2 --> 42
 ```

+Blocks are evaluated in the environment they appear in, ie. they're lexical
+closures.

 ## Records

 Records are objects that respond to messages corresponding to their